anic17/anic17/README.md

 # Licensing and crediting

-All my programs are licensed under GNU GPL v3.0 and you can use and share them freely, with the only condition of crediting me and linking my GitHub project to the repository which is being used.
+All my programs are licensed under GNU GPL v3.0 unless stated otherwise, so you can use and share them freely, with the only condition of crediting me and linking my GitHub project to the repository that is being used.

  <!--
 View counter